tnevolin/mm6-skill-emphasis-mod/Readme.md

 ## Dual wield modification proposal

 * Weapon skill attack bonuses are combined.
 This makes them hit roughly 50% more often with both skills on master level 10.
 * Weapon skill damage bonuses are combined.
 This does not change anything since off hand weapons (dagger, sword) do not increase damage with skill.
+Unless character class is melee combat oriented (Knight, Paladin).
+Then it does a tremendous difference.
+(See "Weapon usage preference analysis" below)
 * Weapon skill speed bonuses are averaged.
 This slows down speed progression for spear/mace-sword combo making it eventually less devastating comparing to axe-sword.

 # Two handed weapon